 A full semester of student teaching is required for certification in ELED.
-Passing scores for the Praxis II Fundamental Subjects: Content Knowledge test must be submitted to your adviser during the Student Teaching Review process prior to student teaching.
+Passing scores for the Praxis II Fundamental Subjects: Content Knowledge test must be submitted to your adviser by July 31 for Fall Student Teaching candidates; November 30 for Spring Student Teaching candidates In order to be approved for student teaching.
 Students must have a 3.0 or higher GPA overall in their major prior to student teaching and for certification in the State of Pennsylvania.

-(Credits in semester hours, classroom work, and laboratory or fieldwork are indicated by three numbers in parentheses immediately following the course title.)
+Credits in semester hours, classroom work, and laboratory or fieldwork are indicated by three numbers in parentheses immediately following the course title.